Hey Kids (Start Here)

 That’s good.

-The note is really just insurance in case Hermann decides to come home for lunch because he thinks Newt might be dying, which could happen if Hypothetical Rain calls him and uses the words ‘solidly anemic’ or some other phrase redolent of understatement that Hermann will then catastrophize.
+The note is really just insurance in case Hermann decides to come home for lunch because he thinks Newt might be dying, which could happen if Hypothetical Rain calls him and uses the words “solidly anemic” or some other phrase redolent of understatement that Hermann will catastrophize.

-With everything in hand that he needs for a two block trip to a pharmacy, Newt leaves his apartment, walking through a dimly-lit interior hall with one hand trailing along a wall broken by doors.
-He takes the elevator down to the first floor and steps outside.
-He looks up, squinting at the pale gray underside of clouds, trying to decide if it’s going to rain in submission to a habit that isn’t his before he remembers that he doesn’t care.
+With everything in hand that he needs for a two-block trip to a pharmacy, Newt leaves the apartment, walking through a dimly lit interior hall with one hand trailing along a wall broken by doors.
+He takes the elevator to the first floor and steps outside.
+He looks up, squinting at the pale gray underside of clouds, trying to decide if it will rain in submission to a habit that isn’t his before he remembers that he doesn’t care.

 Shouldn’t care.